ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course/our-first-amp-page.md

 ### Solution

-The solution can be found in [this](https://glitch.com/~hungry-modem) Glitch example.
+The solution can be found in <a href="https://glitch.com/~hungry-modem" target="_blank">this</a> Glitch example.
 The portion of the page containing the changes should look like this:

 [sourcecode:html]
 {% raw %}<head>